rlpacheco/abseff_R/README.md

 "Base 100"

-"The baseline proportion of patients free of event in a certain time-point with control group is 70 per 100"
+"The proportion of patients free of event in a certain time-point with control group is 70 per 100"

 "The anticipated absolute effects is 88 per 100 (95% CI = 79 to 94 )."